aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology.md

     mlag_ibgp_origin_incomplete: < true | false | default -> true >

     # MLAG interfaces (list) | Optional, even when MLAG leafs present in topology.
-    # If mlag_interfaces is not defined, platform-specific defaults (defined by default_interfaces fact) will be used instead.
+    # If mlag_interfaces is not defined, platform-specific defaults (defined under default_interfaces) will be used instead.
-    # Please note that these default_interfaces are not defined by default - you should define these yourself.
+    # Please note that default_interfaces are not defined by default - you should define these yourself.
     mlag_interfaces: [ < ethernet_interface_3 >, < ethernet_interface_4 > ]

     # MLAG interfaces speed | Optional and depends on mlag_interfaces to be defined